sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 1.1

 .. confval:: texinfo_appendices

    A list of document names to append as an appendix to all manuals.

    .. versionadded:: 1.1

+.. confval:: texinfo_domain_indices

+   If true, generate domain-specific indices in addition to the general index.
+   For e.g. the Python domain, this is the global module index.
+Default is ``True``.

+   This value can be a bool or a list of index names that should be generated, like for :confval:`html_domain_indices`.

+   .. versionadded:: 1.1

 .. confval:: texinfo_elements